 Mouth breathing gear bloggers unite!
 Always funny to put all this energy into checking out new gear — kit that won’t be available for about a year.
 But hey, it’s a job, and I know some of you enjoy seeing what’s speeding (or crawling) down the road to retail.

 Objects at hand: Salomon announces their new “X-Alp” ski touring lineup, comprising a skinny yet sweet skiing 80 mm plank, efficient boot, and impressive tech binding.
-Everything is high tech and low weight, with the X-Alp ski coming in as a true 1-kilo wonder, boot just over a kilo, and the MTN binding holding its own with any other lightweight tech offering (300 grams without available brake, one binding, note this may be exactly the same binding as Atomic Backland, different color and branding).
+Everything is high tech and low weight, with the X-Alp ski coming in as a true 1-kilo wonder, boot just over a kilo, and the MTN binding holding its own with any other lightweight tech offering (300 grams without available brake, one binding, note this is the same binding as Atomic Backland, different color and branding).
 The brake is probably the news, it operates independent of the heel unit, by manually flipping a lever that stows the brake arms for touring.
 Brake will be available in 80, 90, 100, 110 and 120 mm widths.

 The boot is of course quite similar to the Arcteryx Procline so you can refer to those reviews as deep background.
 Binding is similar to the Atomic Backland we extensively tested and reviewed last season, with a a nicely engineered optional brake and innovative heel unit.

 As for the X-Alp 80 mm ski, I stepped up my game and skied it 2 of my 4 days on the Salomon gear as it’s the only ski officially in the X-Alp product category.
 I was mystified as to why the other two pair of X-Alp toothpicks remained leaning against the hut while other product testers laughed as they rode a variety of Salomon wide boards.
 Perhaps they knew something I did not?
 Perhaps they were laughing, at, me?